Welcome to SEACAMS2

 Tidal energy is the prime source of marine renewable energy for Wales, with industry looking at various forms of energy generation through tidal energy, tidal lagoons and wave energy.
 The second SEACAMS funding will extend the amount, quality and access to the type of data that development companies need before engaging on the complexities of siting various types of marine renewable energy projects.

 As well as understanding the locations best suited to different types of energy production methods, the developers need an in-depth understanding of how the energy production technologies, whether wave technology, tidal lagoons or any other energy conversion systems, will perform over decades, and how the surrounding environment- the seabed, the water and currents and marine animals will react, as well as any impacts from sea-level change during the long life-times of these energy generators.

-SEACAMS 2 is set to develop a network of coastal observatories to collect this high-quality data and ensure its availability to potential developers.
+SEACAMS2 is set to develop a network of coastal observatories to collect this high-quality data and ensure its availability to potential developers.
 The work will focus on information gathering around the two established demonstration zones for marine renewable energy already established by the Crown Estate.
 These lie off the north-west coast of Anglesey and off the Pembrokeshire coasts.
-SEACAMS will also work with companies investigating the development of large tidal lagoons in both north and south wales.
+SEACAMS2 will also work with companies investigating the development of large tidal lagoons in both North and South Wales.